makma/fingerprintjs.com/content/blog/why-browser-anti-fingerprinting-techniques-are-not-effective.md

 ![gecko source code snippet](/img/uploads/screen-shot-2022-09-14-at-9.52.38-am.png "gecko source code snippet")

 As a result, calling `navigator.platform` will return either `Win32`, `MacIntel`, `Linux aarch64`, or `Linux x86_64`, still concealing the actual platform but placing users into different buckets nonetheless.
-Similarly `navigator.userAgent`, `navigator.appName`, `navigator.appVersion` and the Gecko-specific `navigator.oscpu` will return spoofed values
+Similarly `navigator.userAgent`, `navigator.appName`, `navigator.appVersion` and the Gecko-specific `navigator.oscpu` will return spoofed values.

 Another good example of the uniformity approach to minimize fingerprint-able browser surface is the recent changes made to the deprecated [`navigator.plugins`](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/plugins)and [`navigator.mimeTypes`](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/mimeTypes) features.
 The [WHATWG HTML Standard](https://html.spec.whatwg.org/multipage/) was updated to reflect Flash deprecation and specified that browsers should always return a fixed list of supported plugins and mime types (depending on a new read-only `navigator.pdfViewerEnabled` property).
-Gecko and Chromium have already adopted the change
+Gecko and Chromium have already adopted the change.

 ### Randomization

 One common technique used for browser fingerprinting is based on the internals of the [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API).
 A developer needs to create a canvas, draw a specially crafted image on it, then extract the image data and hash it into a short identifier.
-Subtle differences in the video card, graphics driver versions, and system-level properties like installed fonts, usually result in the hash representing a simple, stable, high-entropy browser fingerprint
+Subtle differences in the video card, graphics driver versions, and system-level properties like installed fonts, usually result in the hash representing a simple, stable, high-entropy browser fingerprint.

 The code can look like this: